fei152/v2ray-poseidon/README.md

   - Poseidon-V2ray node
 3. To config with ease, a bran-new [v2ray config generator](https://github.com/ColetteContreras/poseidon-v2ray-config-generator) is going to be introduced to Poseidon-master.

-## Versions

-### Tenet

-All features is going to be available for any version, the only one difference is user scale. **They'll be in effect for users which user id is not greater than 50 for `Community` version**.
-Contact us to get an `Enterprise` version which has no limit of user scale, if needed.

-- Community version, which will be released on [GitHub releases](https://github.com/ColetteContreras/v2ray-poseidon/releases)
-- Enterprise version, which you are able to get it via [TG group: v2ray_poseidon](https://t.me/v2ray_poseidon)
+### What's the difference between `Community` version and `Enterprise` version?

+Community version can only be used for a small user scale, which user count is less than 50.

+Enterprise version has no limit.
+[How to get Enterprise version? and how much is it?](https://github.com/ColetteContreras/v2ray-poseidon/wiki/How-to-get-Enterprise-version%3F-and-how-much-is-it%3F)

 ## Contact